Does this describe your son in Middle School?

 - Learning how to make plans and scaffold “hanging out” time

 - Showing an interest in other boys to show them you want to be friends in ways that sound natural (aka not sounding like you walked out of a social skills group)

 - Putting problems in a relevant context and engaging in independent problem solving skills

 - Learning how to spend time with other boys, without the use of electronics

-- Sharing the right amount of information in conversations (reciprocal conversations instead of talking at other kids about your interests)
+- Sharing the right amount of information in conversations (having reciprocal conversations instead of talking at other kids about your interests)

 - Understanding the increased social expectations around hygiene/puberty

 - Learning the “hidden rules” of male-male social communication

-Please contact us to discuss how we can help your son connect with other boys and develop his social competency.
+Please contact us to discuss how we can help your son connect with other boys, improve his executive functioning skills and social competency.